cdr-stats/cdr-stats/docs/source/getting-started.rst

 Utility
 -------

-CDR-Stats is a simple-to-use tool to provide easy analysis of calls.
+CDR-Stats is a simple-to-use tool to provide easy  rating and analysis of calls.
 It is a recommended addition to telephony servers, whether it be a simple in-house PBX or large capacity VoIP switch.
 It shows in in near realtime what calls are going through, can detect errors and failures, and alert the systems administrator is unexpected traffic is noted.